onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

     water.calc = calc
     water.get_potential_energy()

-Make sure that the ONETEP command being used contain :code:`srun` for example: :code:`command = srun /path/to/onetep/binary`.
+Make sure that the ONETEP command being used contains :code:`srun` for example: :code:`command = srun /path/to/onetep/binary`.
 Otherwise the job will not dispatch correctly on the compute nodes.
 This is no different from launching a normal job, with the expection that ASE takes care of the input file and the command to be launched.

 Archer2
 -------

 Archer2 is a Cray system, and the conda module is **not** available.
-You should install it by having a look at the instruction at the end of this document. **One of the Archer2's particularity to keep in mind is that compute nodes only have access to the scratch space and not to the home directory.** You should make sure that every files which will be used during the calculation is accessible from the scratch space, most likely this will be: the input files, the pseudopotentials, the executable and conda.
+You should install it by having a look at the instruction at the end of this document. **One of the Archer2's particularity to keep in mind is that compute nodes only have access to the scratch space and not to the home directory.** You should make sure that every file which will be used during the calculation is accessible from the scratch space, most likely this will be: the input files, the pseudopotentials, the executable and conda.
 This also means that if you are using the ase config file, you should make sure to change its location with the :code:`ASE_CONFIG_PATH` environment variable to the scratch space.
 Once this is done you should have a working environment to run ASE on Archer2.

 Iridis5
 -------

 Iridis5 is an Intel based HPC, with conda available as a module.
-You can alternavely install your own Conda if you want following the instruction at the end of this document if you want it.
+You can alternavely install your own Conda, following the instruction at the end of this document if you want it.
 There is no particularity to keep in mind when running ASE on Iridis5, you can use the conda module to create an environment with the required packages.
 You can then submit a job with the python script directly or with a bash script as shown above.
 Make sure to use :code:`srun` in the command to dispatch the job on the compute nodes.

 Young
 -----